Neon Bank Review 2025: A Great Swiss Digital Bank

 Neon Features

-So, let’s take a look at the features of the Neon bank account.
+So, we first look at the features of the Neon bank account.

 Neon is a digital bank account, so you must access it with a smartphone.
-It is available on Android, iPhone, and Huawei.
+It is available on Android, iPhone, and Huawei (without Google Play Store).
+And you can even access it on a rooted Android phone.
+Therefore, you should be good regardless of your phone.

 You can see your balance and make payments and transfers from the application.
 In addition, you will get some basic information on how your account is doing (expenses versus earnings).
 And all these features work pretty well.
 I use Neon monthly to pay my bills, and I am pretty satisfied with their system.